Howard Carter: Selected publications

-In popular culture
+Legacy

 Carter's discovery of Tutankhamun's tomb revived popular interest in Ancient Egypt – 'Egyptomania' – and created "Tutmania", which influenced popular song and fashion.
-Carter used this heightened interest to promote his books on the discovery and his lecture tours in Britain, America and Europe.
+Carter used this heightened interest to promote his books on the discovery and his lecture tours in Britain, America, and Europe.
 While interest had waned by the mid-1930s, from the early 1970s touring exhibitions of the tomb's artefacts led to a sustained rise in popularity.
-This has been reflected in TV dramas, films and books, with Carter's quest and discovery of the tomb portrayed with varying levels of accuracy.
+This has been reflected in TV dramas, films, and books, with Carter's quest and discovery of the tomb portrayed with varying levels of accuracy.

 One common element in popular representations of the excavation is the idea of a 'curse'.
-Carter consistently dismissed the suggestion as 'tommy-rot', commenting that "the sentiment of the Egyptologist ... is not one of fear, but of respect and awe ... entirely opposed to foolish superstitions".
+Carter consistently dismissed the suggestion as 'tommy-rot', commenting that "the sentiment of the Egyptologist ... is not one of fear, but of respect and awe ... entirely opposed to foolish superstitions."

+In 2022, a 1934 letter to Carter from Alan Gardiner came to light, accusing him of stealing from Tutankhamun's tomb.
+Carter had given Gardiner an amulet and assured him it had not come from the tomb, but Reginald Engelbach, director of the Egyptian Museum, later confirmed its match with other samples originating in the tomb.
+Egyptologist Bob Brier said the letter proved previous rumours, and the contemporary suspicions of Egyptian authorities, that Carter had been siphoning treasures for himself.
+In a 2025 article, Eleanor Dobson felt that Carter's treatment of Tutankhamun's remains "challenge narratives of archaeological triumph and to look back on the past with a more critical view".

 Dramas

-Carter has been portrayed or referred to in many film, television and radio productions:
+Carter has been portrayed or referred to in many films, television, and radio productions: